 - Start by adding an amount in grams to the Canning/Other Salt (NaCl) prompt until you hit the correct number for Na+ shown above.
 The delta should be a green (or red) number as close to 0 as possible, and the black number should be as close to the water profile number as possible.

 - Next add an amount in grams to the Epsom Salt prompt until you hit the correct number for Mg+2 shown above.
 The delta should be a green number as close to 0 as possible, and the black number should be as close to the water profile number as possible.

 - Next add an amount in grams to the Gypsum (Ca+2 SO4) prompt until you hit the correct number for SO4 shown above.
 Again, the delta should be a green number as close to 0 as possible, and the black number should be as close to the water profile number as possible.

 - Next add an amount in grams to the Calcium Chloride (CaCl) prompt until you hit the correct number for CaCl shown above.
 Get as close as you can to the target profile.

 - Next scroll down and open the tab labeled Grist Info, and choose the checkbox for malt bill.
 Enter your grain names, weight, type of grain, and estimated lovibond numbers in the prompts.
 Without adding this data, your mash pH will not be calculated correctly.

 - Next scroll back up and open the Acid Additions tab.
 Choose your Acid Type, the most popular choices are Lactic and Phosphoric.
 Add your acid amount in the prompt in grams or milliliters, until you see your mash pH at the top of the page drop between 5.2 – 5.4.

 - Done!
-Scroll back up and write down how much of each mineral and acid to add to your strike water.
+Scroll back through the page and write down how much of each mineral and acid to add to your water.
 Then weigh out your minerals, stir them into the water, and start brewing!